2004 NASCAR Nextel Cup Series: Rookie of the Year

 The Rookie of the year battle in 2004 marked the first time since 1998 that a rookie driver did not visit victory lane.
 The winner of the battle was dark horse candidate Kasey Kahne, who went from a 41st-place finish at the season opening Daytona 500, to being narrowly defeated by Matt Kenseth the next week at Rockingham, and he never looked back, grabbing fourteen top ten finishes and thirteen top-five finishes, as well as a couple of pole positions.
 Pre-season favorites Scott Wimmer and Brian Vickers struggled, although Wimmer placed third in the Daytona 500, but neither made competitive strides during the season.
 Brendan Gaughan was a pleasant surprise, posting four top tens and finishing runner-up to Kahne for the award, while Scott Riggs only had two-top ten finishes.
-The only other rookie, Johnny Sauter, was released from his ride mid-season and never made a challenge for the top honor.
+The only other rookie, Johnny Sauter, was released from his ride mid-season due to poor performance and never made a challenge for the top honor.